dotnet/roslyn/Languages-features-in-C#-6-and-VB-14.md

 Please note that everything is still subject to change - this is a preview after all.
 However, we are reasonably confident about the overall feature set at this point.

-The [VS2015 CTP 6](http://visualstudio.com/en-us/downloads/visual-studio-2015-ctp-vs) has the following features.
+[Visual Studio 2015 RC](http://visualstudio.com/en-us/downloads/visual-studio-2015-ctp-vs) has the following features.
 For a description of each feature see:
 * [New Language Features in C# 6](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6)
 * [Visual Basic feature descriptions](http://roslyn.codeplex.com/discussions/571884)